 For over 25 years between World War Two and about 1970, Australian cinema had been moribund, with few successful films made in Australia, and the small film scene dominated by British and American producers and directors.
 While some of these foreign directors, such as the British and Canadian trio of Michael Powell, Nicholas Roeg and Ted Kotcheff, made great films on Australian themes in the late 60s and early 70s, the films lacked the Australian creative control and input necessary for a national cinema.

 Beginning in the early 1970s, Australian cinema experienced a ‘New Wave’ (also known as the ‘Australian Film Revival’ or the ‘Australian Film Renaissance’) when a number of young Australian directors, aided by a new government policy of support, began to tell Australian stories again.
 These directors had spent the 1960s learning their craft in television or documentary-making in Australia or the UK, and were keen to make Australian features.
 Tim Burstall, Peter Weir and Bruce Beresford led the way, all making critically or commercially successful films by 1972.
 They were soon followed by many others, keen to tell a variety of Australian stories.
+This graph shows the importance of the 1970s for Australian cinema:

 The first trend for new Australian films in the early-mid 70s was for popular ‘Ocker’ comedies (cheerfully vulgar, lowbrow films featuring broad Australian accents and peppered with Australian colloquialisms) and sex-romps as well as ‘Ozploitation’ genre films (low-budget films emphasising action, sex, violence and horror in an Australian setting).
 From the mid-70s, directors began to start making so-called ‘quality’ films – serious dramas, art films and period films – which began to gain serious international recognition.
 As a result, in the 1970s Australians started watching local films again at the cinema, something that had rarely happened since the 1940s.